Alessandro1103/obsidian/Vault1/Zettelkasten/Adversarial Search.md

 Last algorithm is the Monte Carlo Tree:
 How to estimate the value of a state?
 Average utility over a number of simulations of complete games starting from the state (playout).
 A playout policy needs to bias the moves towards good ones.

+$\rightarrow$From what positions do we start the playouts, and how many playouts do we allocate to each position?
+- Pure Monte Carlo Search does simulations starting from the current state of the game and tracks which of the possible moves has the highest win percentage.
+- Selection policy focuses the computation on important parts of the game tree, balancing exploration and exploitation.

 ---
 # References